LewisCM14/rock-paper-scissors/README.md

         * Balsamiq was used to create the wireframes during the design process.

     2. [MyColor.Space](https://mycolor.space/).
         * Used to define my colour pallet for the project based of my primary colour choice.
+Also used to create the background gradient of site.

     3. [Google Fonts](https://fonts.google.com/).
         * Used to import the Space Mono and Poppins font into the style.css file which is used on all pages throughout the project.